The typical college, academic schedule of classes consists of two semesters–18 weeks each for both fall and spring.

 Eventually, someone out there realized that not all students like this particular schedule of classes.
 Some learn better taking one class at a time, and others prefer taking classes over summer or winter breaks.

-If you happen to be one of those students who isn’t sold on the idea of attending the same schedule of classes for 18 weeks straight, here are a few schools you should check out.
+If you happen to be one of those students who isn’t sold on the idea of attending the same schedule of classes for 18 weeks straight, here are a few colleges with non-traditional schedules that you should check out.

 1. Cornell College